apache/spark/common/utils/src/main/scala/org/apache/spark/internal/README.md

 ## Exceptions

 To ensure logs are compatible with Spark SQL and log analysis tools, avoid `Exception.printStackTrace()`.
 Use `logError`, `logWarning`, and `logInfo` methods from the `Logging` trait to log exceptions, maintaining structured and parsable logs.

+## Scala Logging
+Use the `org.apache.spark.internal.Logging` trait for logging in Scala code:
+* If you are logging a message with variables, use the log methods that accept an `LogEntry` object instead of string interpolation.
+This allows for structured logging and better log analysis.
+* Otherwise, use the log methods that accept a constant string message.

+## Java Logging
+Use the `org.apache.spark.internal.SparkLoggerFactory` to get the logger instance in Java code, instead of using `org.slf4j.LoggerFactory`.
+This allows for structured logging and better log analysis.